-When you need to have medical credentialing done, trust the professionals at Thriveworks, who have worked with thousands of healthcare practitoners for more than a decade.
-The Thriveworks team will expertly handle medical credentialing from start to finish, saving you the time you need for your patients and practice.
+When you need to have medical credentialing done, trust our professionals, who have worked with thousands of healthcare practitioners for more than a decade.
+Our team will expertly handle medical credentialing from start to finish, saving you the time you need for your patients and practice.

 Medical Credentialing for Doctors is Crucial

 It doesn’t matter if you’re a doctor who is just starting your practice or if you’ve been in the field for many years–medical credentialing is key to beginning, maintaining and growing a practice.
 It used to be common to accept cash from patients for healthcare services and have a prosperous practice, but that is now outdated.
 Doctors need to get on insurance panels–or become “in network” with insurance plans—because healthcare in the U.S. is available to more people.
 Being on insurance panels means that doctors are eligible to accept third-party payments from both their new and potential patients, a factor that is of utmost importance to growing the practice.

 Because of healthcare reform, more people have insurance plans and won’t pay cash for services.
 Added to that is costly healthcare premiums and the fact that HMO plans are more mainstream than PPO plans.
 That means out-of-network benefits are now becoming a thing of the past.
 The services for new and existing conditions are now more stabilized and are able to be covered.